Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her life.

-Falling in love with writing again, or any hobby or creative endeavor that has run up against a wall, takes plenty of gentle self-care and patience.
+Falling in love with writing again (or any hobby or creative endeavor that has run up against a wall) takes plenty of gentle self-care and patience.

 Ask yourself Where do I feel the story in my body?
 In your heart as it races to write down what happens next for the main figure in your story?
 Your eyes as they water up with an unexpected sense of joy?
 Your stomach as it twists in a knot imagining the character (fictional or non-fictional) facing down an enemy?
 Your clenched jaw as you feel anger over an act of injustice the subject of your article is experiencing?

 People say that you should write from the heart.
-But in order to do that sometimes you need to start with your jaw, the hair on the back of your neck, your shoulders, even your toes that wiggle unconsciously while you think about your character's fun and quirky personality traits.
+But in order to do that sometimes you need to start with your jaw, the hair on the back of your neck, your shoulders, and even your toes that wiggle unconsciously while you think about your character's fun and quirky personality traits.
 Ask yourself where the story has taken up residence in your body.
 Then write from that place.

 Writer’s block is sometimes nothing more than not knowing where you are going.
-It’s like standing on a busy street corner, not having the foggiest idea where, or worse, what, your destination is and then simply giving up and not moving.
+It’s like standing on a busy street corner, not having the foggiest idea where, or worse, what, your destination is, and then simply giving up and not moving.
 How do you get beyond that feeling of being lost?
-You ask people for directions and you start taking notes; you draw a map; you start moving; you find your landmarks one at a time, until eventually you get to your destination.
+You ask people for directions and you start taking notes; you draw a map; you start moving; you find your landmarks one at a time until eventually, you get to your destination.

-Instead of sitting down and trying to write, why not start by making lists: lists of character traits, lists of the places you want to explore in your story, lists of plot points.
+Instead of sitting down and trying to write, why not start by making lists: lists of character traits, lists of the places you want to explore in your story, and lists of plot points.
 Don’t write sentences, just notes.
 Spend the whole morning making lists if you want to.
-You may not use any of the items on list in any of your stories, but you will have kept your mind occupied and kept self-doubt from distracting you from your goal.
+You may not use any of the items on the list in any of your stories, but you will have kept your mind occupied and kept self-doubt from distracting you from your goal.

-There is little success where there is little laughter.— Andrew Carnegie
+There is little success where there is little laughter.

-Laugh a little.
+Laugh a Little

 Try, for just a little while, not to take yourself, or your writing so seriously.
-It's hard to fall in love with anyone, or anything, when you can't laugh and have fun.
+It's hard to fall in love with anyone (or anything) when you can't laugh and have fun.

 You will know you've fallen in love with writing again when you're working at your desk and time stands still.
 The day goes by and you look up and realize that it’s now almost time for dinner.
 As you finish up your last sentence, you have an overwhelming sense of satisfaction that you accomplished something important today.
 You can end the day knowing that even if your work isn’t finished you still made progress, step by step.

-To evoke your writing spirit, check out this book by one of my favorite writers/muses: by Julia Cameron.
+To evoke your writing spirit, check out this book by one of my favorite writers/muses: The Right to Write by Julia Cameron.
 Reading Julia Cameron a few years ago saved my writing life from the edge of oblivion.
-The Right to Write

 © 2017 Sadie Holloway